rsocket/rsocket/Protocol.md

 ## Fragmentation And Reassembly

-RESPONSE frames and REQUEST_CHANNEL frames may represent a large object and MAY need to be fragmented to fit within the Frame Data size.
-When this occurs, the RESPONSE __F__ flag indicates if more fragments follow the current frame (or not).
+RESPONSE frames and all REQUEST frames may represent a large object and MAY need to be fragmented to fit within the Frame Data size.
+When this occurs, the __F__ flag indicates if more fragments follow the current frame (or not).

 ## Stream Sequences and Lifetimes